Tension myositis syndrome is perhaps the most significant new diagnosis of our modern time.

 Persons most likely to develop TMS are those who are perfectionists, hard working, "good" people.
 They are the ones who are the hardest on themselves, who feel like their work is never good enough.
 OR they sacrifice their entire lives for others, being the perfect wife, mother, employee, boss, or whatever.

 When the inevitable self-doubt and worry creep in, and the inability to be perfect at all times, then the feelings of anger and resentment that arise as a result must be repressed.
 This is the beginning of pain syndrome.

-The feelings most often that correlate with Tension Myositis Syndrome, are anger and anxiety.
-If these feeling are repressed long enough, and the person is distracted by TMS long enough, depression becomes a real problem.
+The feelings most often that correlate with Tension Myositis Syndrome are anger and anxiety.
+If these feelings are repressed long enough, and the person is distracted by TMS long enough, depression becomes a real problem.
 The Body Window never lies, nor does it give up.
 The body just speaks louder, until it is heard, acknowledged and understood.

 This is why I prescribe body meditations, foam rolling and yoga activities, to help you stay connected with your body, so things like Tension Myositis Syndrome are less likely to develop.

 If you have made it to the bottom of this article, and the information resonates with you and your experience, I strongly encourage you to consider purchasing Dr. Sarno's book, Healing Back Pain.
 By just reading the book, many have been healed of their chronic back pain.

 If it all seems so very complicated to you, and you would like help deciphering what it all means for you and your own life, I would be happy to assist you.
 I can be your holistic health coach, to help you uncover your own issues.
 Just contact me, and let me know you are ready for more information!

 May you have a deeper understanding of the "new" diagnosis of Tension Myositis Syndrome, and may you indeed, find healing of your own Body-Mind-Soul!